istio/istio.io/_docs/tasks/istio-auth.md

 * Services in the same Kubernetes cluster but different namespaces are able to talk to each other through Istio Auth without extra trust setup.

-**Per-namespace CA**:
+**Namespace-level CA**:

-[The Istio installation guide]({{home}}/docs/tasks/installing-istio.html#installing-on-an-existing-cluster) with "Install Istio and enable Istio Auth feature" in step 4 instructs enabling Istio Auth with per-namespace CA.
+[The Istio installation guide]({{home}}/docs/tasks/installing-istio.html#installing-on-an-existing-cluster) with "Install Istio and enable Istio Auth feature" in step 5 instructs enabling Istio Auth with the namespace-level CA.

 An Istio CA is deployed in each Kubernetes namespace that enables Istio Auth.
 This CA issues certificates and keys to all pods in the same namespace.